genius-systems/gameta/docs/docs/commands/0.1/commands.md

 ### gameta repo add

 Adds a new child repository to the .meta file and clone it.

+___
+**Note**

-If the repository is already cloned to the path provided, then extract its details and match them against the arguments that user provides.
+If the repository is already cloned to the path provided, then Gameta will attempt to extract its details and match them against the arguments that user provides before adding it to the .meta file.
+___

 #### Arguments